vacp2p/rfc/specs/waku/waku-rpc-api.md

 #### `waku_unsubscribe`

 Cancels and removes an existing subscription.
+The node MUST stop sending the client notifications.

 ##### Parameters